-It is important you ensure you have adequate Home Contents Insurance to cover your own personal belongings.
-For example, should a leak or other incident cause damage to your personal belongings Osprey Housing will not pay for the replacement of any damaged items.
-You can find out more about insurance at www.thistletenants-scotland.co.uk or seek alternative options that suit your circumstances best.
+It is important you ensure you have adequate Home Contents Insurance to cover your own personal belongings, including electrical items and floor coverings.
+Should a leak or other incident cause damage to your personal belongings The Group will not pay for such replacement items.
+You can find out more at www.thistletenants-scotland.co.uk or seek alternative options that suit your circumstances best.